stream-dash/widget-ticker/README.md

 - NodeJS 8+

 ## Setup
-- Clone down the entire streamassets repo with `git clone git@github.com:kolyaventuri/streamassets.git`
-- cd into the ticker directory and install packages with `npm i`
+- Install the ticker widget with `npm i @streamdash/widget-ticker`

 ## Configuration
 - Set strings you want to use in the `src/strings.json` file